devdotnetorg/docker-libgpiod/README.md

-# Alpine image with [Libgpiod][1] library for control GPIO Developer boards such as Raspberry Pi, Banana Pi, Orange Pi, and etc.
+# Docker images with [Libgpiod][1] library for control GPIO Developer boards such as Raspberry Pi, Banana Pi, Orange Pi, and etc.

 #### Upstream Links